oprokidnev/CacheableRendering/README.md

 # Cacheable placeholder module

-Gives a set of utils for html cache with placeholder calls state restore.
+Provides a set of utils for html caching including placeholder view helper calls interception and restore.

 ## Installation

 ```
-composer require oprokidnev/cacheable-rendering:dev-master
+composer require oprokidnev/cacheable-rendering
 ```

 Initialize module `'Oprokidnev\\CacheableRendering'` in application.config.php and run you application once.
 Then you will get a new file in config/autoload named `cacheable-rendering.config.local.php`.
 This is the config with storage settings.
 By default I choose use filesystem cache adapter, but you can change this settings with the compatible with \Zend\Cache\StorageFactory::factory method array.